Getting advice and support

 Help making decisions

 By law, we need to assume that anyone aged 16 or over can make decisions for themselves, with support if needed, unless we have evidence they cannot do so.
 If you are not able to make your own decisions and we have to take action on your behalf, we will only do this if it is in your best interests.
-If we decide it is, we will discuss your needs with anyone who has a valid power of attorney.
+If a best-interest decision is needed, we will discuss your needs with anyone who has a valid power of attorney.
 This means someone who is legally allowed to make specific decisions for you and to act on your behalf.
-If the Court of Protection has asked someone to act on your behalf, we will also work closely with that person to make sure that any decisions that are made about your care and support are in your best interests.
+If the Court of Protection has authorised someone to act on your behalf, we will also work closely with that person to make sure that any decisions that are made about your care and support are in your best interests.

 If you are not eligible for funded social care support